 Though everyone has a different financial portfolio, one thing they should all have in common is a financial advisor.
 A New Jersey financial advisor will have intimate knowledge of the stock market and its inner workings, and can recommend the appropriate investment opportunities for each client’s individual needs.
 As such, learn about the stock market to have the most informed conversation with a financial advisor.
 In this way, less time will be spent with them answering basic questions.
 Instead, they will spend more time discussing the account’s particulars, and can customize a portfolio to the specific financial needs of the investor.

 First, know what a stock, or a share in a company, is.
 When a company first goes public, it sells an IPO, an initial public offering that investors purchase.
 However, this is where the company’s involvement in the stock market ends.
 Once those IPO shares have been sold, they are gone.
 While the company keeps the money from the sold shares, the shares continue to trade based upon the performance of the company.
 If the shares gain value, it is likely that the company is doing well.
 The reverse is also true.
-A financial advisor in New Jersey will often tell investors that a good time to buy a stock is immediately prior to when it is about to acquire another company.
+A financial advisor will often tell investors that a good time to buy a stock is immediately prior to when it is about to acquire another company.
 Suddenly, its value will grow significantly, sometimes even overnight.

 Another important aspect of the stock market to be aware of is the fact that there are actually several different types of stock markets.
 The NASDAQ Composite measures companies listed on NASDAQ, which tend toward high-growth and technological companies.
 The Dow, also known as the Dow Jones Industrial Average, measures a broader index of stocks, but started as a tracker for the top 30 companies in the United States.
 Another stock index is the S&P 500, which only tracks Fortune 500 companies.
 While there are other types of stock indexes, these three are the most popular and tend to fluctuate at different rates than each other.
 This is not to say that they are completely disparate but rather that when one index is down, so are the rest, but not by the same amount.